stefankonzelmann/odin-project-todoList/README.md

   - inlcude title and button in sidebar
   - get nordic font from form project for title
 - Implement Projects (steps tbd)

+---

+Feels like im stuck because of trying to make a module for everything.
+Change of course: Move everything to index.js and outsource it bit by bit as I go along.